Data Structures

 Adding Elements to a List

-Perhaps we have found a new genome and we want to add its length to our list of genome lengths.
-We can use the append() function to add an element.
+If we find a new genome and we want to add its length to our list of genome lengths.
+We can use the append() function to add an element to the end of the list.
 The append() function takes a single argument, which is the element we want to add to the list.

 For example, if we wanted to add the length of the yeast genome, which is 12,000 kb, to our list of genome lengths, we would use the following code: